medavox/kotlin-rust-guide/src/macros.md

 The annotation macros will generate code for Structs like in Kotlin.

-Macros can generate Rust code at compile time or run and return a result at runtime like a method.
+Macros can generate Rust code at compile time or run and return a result at runtime like a function/method.

-Most programs don't need their own macros but will often use ones from std or crates.
+Most programs don't need their own macros but will often use ones from `std` or crates.